Eisriesenwelt

 The Eisriesenwelt is the largest ice cave of the world.
 The halls are decorated with all kinds of ice formations, gigantic columns and towers of ice, ice waterfalls and glaciers.
 Huge chambers totally bare of any speleothems with several meters of ice on the floor, passages almost completely filled with ice, and passages which are completely filled with ice.
 Sometimes it is necessary to cut a tunnel through the ice for the path.
 At certain locations the ice melts and refreezes and forms icicles.

 This cave is a so-called dynamic ice cave, it is located in a height above sea level where the average temperature is below zero.
 Several entrances to the cave allow chilly air currents to flow in and out.
 So it is not a cold trap like most other ice caves, the climate here is actually so cold and the average temperature outside is slightly below 0 °C. So the ice formations change slightly every year, because warmer air during late summer causes them to melt and fresh water freezes on top in spring.
 The changing ice makes it impossible to build trails or electric light inside the cave.
-The paths move with the ice, and must be replaced regularly.
+The paths move with the ice, and have to be replaced regularly.
 They are constructed of wooden planks, which can be disassembled and then reassembled for the new paths.
 The light system would be quite difficult because there is no electricity, some kind of generator would be needed.
 But the main problem is that the lamps and the wires would be destroyed after some time by the moving ice.
 Visitors are equipped with carbide lamps and the most spectacular sights are illuminated by the guide by burning magnesium ribbon.

 The Eisriesenwelt is located in the west wall of the Hochkogel in the Tennengebirge.
 On days with good weather there is a spectacular view of the surrounding mountain ranges of the Hohe Tauern from the huge cave entrance.
 The trail to the cave goes up in serpentines through the steep limestone wall.
 The part of the trail at risk of rock fall is covered by a concrete roof.
 In front of the entrance there is a cave toilet in a small natural cave, use it, because there is no other possibility on the two-hour tour.